Inline Software Upgrade¶

 Most upgrades do not impact connected OpenVPN® users.
 In some cases, OpenVPN® service needs to be restarted as part of software upgrade, for example, upgrade to a new SSL version for security patch.
 In these cases, connected OpenVPN® users will be disconnected and will need to connect again.

 When a release affects OpenVPN® users, the Release Note will make a note of it.
-Make sure you read Release Notes before applying an upgrade.
+Make sure you read the Release Notes before applying an upgrade.

 OpenVPN is a registered trademark of OpenVPN Inc.